 The New Zealand Police website has a number of tips for keeping yourself and your family safe.
-Some of the issues covered include:
+Some of the situations covered include:

 - setting limits on driving, alcohol and parties for your teenagers

 - rules and advice about caring for children